 While a solid SEO strategy does involve making changes on your website as well as optimizing your listings around the web, an SEO program based solely on building backlinks could end up causing more harm than good.
 This type of program focuses on quantity, not quality.
 In the long run this type of thinking does nothing but harm your website.

 Find a Reputable SEO Company

-Obviously, there are many other red flags and warning signs that can help you spot the difference between good and bad SEO companies, and these are just some of the more common red flags we’ve seen from being in the industry since 1996.
+Obviously, there are many other red flags and warning signs that can help you spot the difference between good and bad SEO companies.
+These are just some of the more common red flags we’ve seen from being in the industry since 1996.